 Our customer care specialists strive to quickly and successfully respond to customer inquiries.
-Our team, acting as the main point of contact with the people we serve, handled 52,181 customer queries in Fiscal Year 2021.
-Responding to customer calls as quickly as possible, our customer care team answered the majority of them within 34 seconds.
+Our team, acting as the main point of contact with the people we serve, handled 55,380 customer queries in Fiscal Year 2023.
+Responding to customer calls as quickly as possible, our customer care team resolved them in an average of 119 seconds.

-We regularly survey our customers.
-In Fiscal Year 2019, a survey of our customers reported a 93.1 percent customer satisfaction result for billing and payment.
+A past survey of our customers reported a 91.8 percent customer satisfaction result for billing and payment.
 We are proud of the high levels of satisfaction reported by our customers and will continue working to improve on them.